google/evojax/README.md

 pip install git+https://github.com/google/evojax.git@main
 ```

-If you also want to install the extra dependencies which is required for certain optional functionalities, use
+If you also want to install the extra dependencies required for certain optional functionalities, use
 ```shell
 pip install evojax[extra]
 # Or